 What is a deepfake?

-A deepfake video is a type of synthetic media that is created using advanced (AI) technology.
+This kind of video is a type of synthetic media that is created using advanced (AI) technology.
 These videos use AI to superimpose someone’s face and voice onto another person’s body.

 These videos can look shockingly like the target person.
-Deepfake technology can be used to create videos of people saying or doing things they never actually did.
+This technology can be used to create videos of people saying or doing things they never actually did.
 Which is great fun in the entertainment industry.

-But of course, the deepfake tech can also be used in serious situations that have life-changing repercussions for individuals and whole countries.
+But of course, the tech can also be used in serious situations that have life-changing repercussions for individuals and whole countries.
 An example is that of politicians embroiled in sex tape scandals or drugs scandals.

-The rise of deepfake porn
+The rise of porn

 Then there’s the other issue — deepfake porn.
 While there’s nothing illegal about porn where consenting adults are involved, deep fake porn is a whole other issue.
 And the AI behind these videos are getting more intuitive.

 Synthetic non-consensual exploitative images (NCEI) are now everywhere.
-Beyonce, Emma Watson, Scarlet Johansson, Margot Robbie and Taylor Swift are among the many names of celebrities that have had deepfake porn appear in their likeness.
+Beyonce, Emma Watson, Scarlet Johansson, Margot Robbie and Taylor Swift are among the many names of celebrities that have had fake porn appear in their likeness.

 The social media platforms have been having issues with deepfakes for a while, and Twitch is one of them.
 The platform is primarily known as a livestreaming platform for video game content, where gamers can broadcast themselves playing games and chat with their audiences.
 But sometimes, streamers have things on their computers that their followers see accidentally.
 Like open tabs running porn.

-Are deepfake videos legal in Australia?
+Are these videos legal in Australia?

 “The tort of defamation may provide some recourse for a victim of a deepfake.
 Deepfake creators can maliciously create deepfake content falsely depicting victims in compromising situations, defaming the reputation of the victim by making various defamatory imputations,” the firm shared.